Stuart Rose: Personal life

 His mother, who had a history of depression, took her own life at the age of 49.
 She took an overdose combined with alcohol when Rose was 26 years old.

 Rose lives in Central London and Suffolk.
 He married Jennifer Cook in 1973 in Marylebone.
 They had one son and one daughter.
 After they separated, Rose lived with fashion writer Kate Reardon.
 Then, after separating from Reardon in 2009, and stepping down from his positions at M&S, Rose and Cook divorced in 2010.

+Honours

+In 2007, Rose was awarded an Honorary Doctorate by Heriot-Watt University.
+The following year, he was knighted in the 2008 New Year Honours for services to the retail industry and to corporate social responsibility.

-On 16 July 2010, Rose was given an honorary Doctor of Laws (LL.D) from the University of Leeds, the same university from which his son graduated.
+In 2009, the University of East Anglia conferred upon him an Honorary Doctor of the University degree (Hon.
+D.Univ.).
+On 16 July 2010, he was awarded an Honorary Doctor of Laws (Hon.
+LL.D) from the University of Leeds, the same university from which his son graduated.
+He later received an Honorary Doctorate from the University of York in 2013.

+On 8 August 2014, it was announced that Rose was going to be a Conservative peer in the House of Lords.
+Subsequently, on 17 September 2014, he was created a life peer taking the title Baron Rose of Monewden, of Monewden in the County of Suffolk.

+Rose is a Fellow of WWF-UK.